 Download our template to see the exact organization and rows of metrics we use as a starting point.

 We start with the general measurements (demographics of number of patients, number of abstractions within 60 days, activations, response times, admissions, etc…).
-We recommend then grouping categories by Phases of Care (prehospital, ED, OR, ICU, floor…), Specialties (ortho, neurosurgery, trauma…) followed by the TQIP Complications (AKI, CAUTI, Severe Sepsis…).
+We recommend then grouping categories by Phases of Care (prehospital, ED, OR, ICU, floor…), Specialties (ortho, neurosurgery, trauma…) followed by the TQIP Complications/Hospital Events (AKI, CAUTI, Severe Sepsis…).
 Download our Excel template with the full list we suggest.

 Why organize it this way?